Russia travel guide

 Customs declaration forms

-Make sure your customs declaration form is stamped by a customs official when you enter.
-If not, your money or items may be confiscated when you leave or you could be fined.
+Make sure a customs official stamps your customs declaration form when you enter.
+If you do not get a stamp, the authorities may confiscate your money or goods when you leave, or you could get a fine.

 Keep receipts of any purchases in case you need to show them when you leave Russia.